-In this article, we’re going to review providers of the best peer-to-peer business loans.
+In this article, we’re going to review providers of the best peer-to-peer working capital loans.
 We’ll lay out the rates, terms, and qualifications of the best peer to peer lenders in one place.
-When looking for the best P2P business loan, it’s important to know that lenders group businesses into two categories:
+When looking for the best P2P business loan, it’s important to know that lenders group businesses into two categories: Established Businesses and Startups.

 Best Peer to Peer Business Loans for Borrowing Under $100k: StreetShares